microsoft/pxt/docs/blog/arcade/tilecode.md

 **Posted on August 10, 2020 by Thomas Ball and Stefania Druga**

-[TileCode](https://microsoft.github.io/tilecode) is a novel game creation app that allows you to design, code, and play video games directly on low-cost [MakeCode Arcade gaming handhelds](https://arcade.makecode.com/hardware) as well as in the web browser.
+[TileCode](https://microsoft.github.io/tilecode) is a novel game creation app that allows you to design, code, and play video games directly on low-cost [MakeCode Arcade gaming handhelds](https://arcade.makecode.com/hardware), as well as in the web browser.

 ### From Board Games to Retro Video Games

 We draw inspiration from board games with pieces that can move from one square of the board to a nearby square.
 Board games like checkers (also known as draughts) have been played for thousands of years of human history.
-These games are affordable, and their rules are generally simple to understand, but the game play can be very involving and rewarding.
-Over time, new games have been created by modifying the game rules of existing board games.
+These games are **affordable**, and their rules are generally **simple** to understand, but the game play can be very **involving and rewarding**.
+Over time, new games have been created by **modifying** the game rules of existing board games.

 ![board games](/static/blog/arcade/tilecode/boardGames.GIF)

-In contrast, video games have been with us for just over half a century, yet constitute a multi-billion-dollar industry with billions of users.
-Gaming devices are devices of consumption, while game production requires the use of separate computers, contributing to a digital divide.
+In contrast, video games have been with us for just over half a century and constitute a multi-billion-dollar industry with billions of users.
+Handheld gaming devices, such as shown below, are primarily devices of consumption, which also is the case for game consoles.
+Game production generally requires the use of separate compute, contributing to a digital divide.

 ![TileCode screens](/static/blog/arcade/tilecode/handhels.GIF)